 There’s also a great database of information to help you make the most of your shop.
 You can learn about everything from customer personas and affiliate marketing to copywriting and course design.
 You’ll even be able to access exclusive trainings and webinars as a Podia customer.

-You can try Podia for free for 14 days.
-If you decide to sign up for a paid plan within the first five days of the free trial, you’ll get a 15% discount for life.
 The best way to take advantage of this is to play around a lot with Podia in the first few days of the trial – if you have a feeling you’re going to pay for a paid plan, it’s well worth it to take the next step within those first few days.
 That’s a big lifetime discount you’ll get!